themeselection/sneat-bootstrap-html-admin-template-free/README.md

 ## Changelog 📆

 Please refer to the [CHANGELOG](https://themeselection.com/demo/sneat-bootstrap-html-admin-template-free/changelog.html) file.
-We will add a detailed release notes to each new release.
+We will add detailed release notes to each new release.

 ## Social Media 🌍